joannakl/core109_f19/exam3_sample.markdown

             print (x[counter])
             counter += 1

-4. Rewrite the following program using a "while" loop:
+4. Rewrite the following program using a `while` loop:

         x = ['a','b','c','d']

         for y in x:
             print (y)

-5. Rewrite the following program using a "while" loop:
+5. Rewrite the following program using a `while` loop:

         x = 'python'